Potty training

 Potty training: the importance of positive reinforcement

-Positive reinforcement plays a crucial role in toilet training.
+Positive reinforcement plays a crucial role in potty training.
 By praising your child for each attempt, you build self-confidence and make the process more fun for them.
 Always give compliments, even when there is not yet complete success.
 This reinforces the behavior you want to see and helps your child stay motivated.
 A reward system, such as stickers or a small treat, can also help keep track of progress and encourage positive results.

-When is toilet training complete?
+When is potty training complete?

-Sedation training is complete when your child is able to go to the toilet independently without reminders or help.
+Potty training is complete when your child is able to go to the toilet independently without reminders or help.
 This means they have control of their bladder and bowels both during the day and at night.
 Although some children master this within a few months, it may take longer for others.
 Be patient and remain consistent in your approach.
 Even after your child is potty trained, accidents may still happen from time to time, especially in stressful situations or illness.

 Should your child have difficulty potty training at night, you may choose to use tools such as the bedwetting alarm that train your child to recognize the feeling of a full bladder.